Year-round dog walking

 April 15 to November 30

 You can walk your leashed pet on most marked, officially recognized trails from April 15 to November 30.
-The only exceptions are the three trails (10 kilometres) where dogs are not permitted at anytime.
+The only exceptions are the four trails where dogs are not permitted at anytime.

 No dogs or pets